ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/mean_of_ratios/methodological_specification.md

 ### 6.3 Best Practice Guidance

-To summarise the best practice information previously detailed:
+To summarise the best practice information mentioned within this
+ specification:

 * Zeros should be excluded when calculating growth ratios except when the data has a high prevalence of zeros